fivetran/dbt_salesforce/README v2.md

 # 📣 What does this dbt package do?
 - Produces modeled tables that leverage Salesforce data from [Fivetran's connector](https://fivetran.com/docs/applications/salesforce) in the format described by [this ERD](https://fivetran.com/docs/applications/salesforce#schema) and builds off the output of our [Salesforce source package](https://github.com/fivetran/dbt_salesforce_source).

-- This package:
+- This package enables users to:
-  - Enables enable users to better understand the performance of your opportunities.
-You can easily understand what is going on in your sales funnel and dig into how the members of your sales team are performing.
+  - Understand the performance of your opportunities
+  - Understand what is going on in your sales funnel and
+  - Drill into how the members of your sales team are performing

-  - Generates a comprehensive data dictionary of your source and modeled Salesforce data via the [dbt docs site](https://fivetran.github.io/dbt_salesforce/)
+This package also generates a comprehensive data dictionary of your source and modeled Salesforce data via the [dbt docs site](https://fivetran.github.io/dbt_salesforce/)

-Refer to the table below for a detailed view of all models materialized by default within this package.
-Additionally, check out our [docs site](https://fivetran.github.io/dbt_salesforce/#!/overview?g_v=1) for more details about these models.
+You can also refer to the table below for a detailed view of all models materialized by default within this package.

-**model**|**description**
+|**model**|**description**
 -----|-----
-salesforce\_\_manager\_performance|Each record represents a manager, enriched with data about their team's pipeline, bookings, losses, and win percentages. salesforce\_\_owner\_performance|Each record represents an individual member of the sales team, enriched with data about their pipeline, bookings, losses, and win percentages. salesforce\_\_sales\_snapshot|A single row snapshot that provides various metrics about your sales funnel. salesforce\_\_opportunity\_enhanced|Each record represents an opportunity, enriched with related data about the account and opportunity owner.
+| [salesforce_manager_performance](https://fivetran.github.io/dbt_salesforce/#!/model/model.salesforce.salesforce__manager_performance)     |Each record represents a manager, enriched with data about their team's pipeline, bookings, losses, and win percentages.
+| [salesforce_owner_performance](https://fivetran.github.io/dbt_salesforce/#!/model/model.salesforce.salesforce__owner_performance)         |Each record represents an individual member of the sales team, enriched with data about their pipeline, bookings, losses, and win percentages.
+| [salesforce_sales_snapshot](https://fivetran.github.io/dbt_salesforce/#!/model/model.salesforce.salesforce__sales_snapshot)               |A single row snapshot that provides various metrics about your sales funnel.
+| [salesforce__opportunity_enhanced](https://fivetran.github.io/dbt_salesforce/#!/model/model.salesforce.salesforce__opportunity_enhanced)  |Each record represents an opportunity, enriched with related data about the account and opportunity owner.

 # 🤔 Who is the target user of this dbt package?
 - You use Fivetran's [Salesforce connector](https://fivetran.com/docs/applications/salesforce)
 - You use dbt